colts70/The-Sematic-Stack/README.md

 This isn’t a new idea — this is the missing piece everyone was too restricted to implement.”

-DFH should have been created in 1998
+DFH could have been created in 1998 its been a classified topic

-it could have been created at any point
+it could have been created at any point after the map existed

 but organizational forces prevented it